-A cross-channel table joining two systems: SKUs whose on-hand quantity in Oracle Inventory Cloud differs from the quantity published on the storefront by more than 5%.
+A cross-platform table joining two systems: SKUs whose on-hand quantity in Oracle Inventory Cloud differs from the quantity published on the storefront by more than 5%.
 Drift drives oversell and phantom stockouts.

 At a glance